 The logbook functionality improved significantly.
 The original Zoop was capable of keeping a 50-hour logbook.
 The Novo nearly tripled that memory to a staggering 140 hours.
 Another new feature is that you can adjust the sampling rate to 10, 20, 30, and 60 seconds and in freediving mode to 1, 2, and 5 seconds.
 The Zoop sampled at a fixed sampling rate of 30 seconds.

 Overall, the algorithm in the Novo has slightly changed as it can handle Deep Stops now.
 The original Zoop was not capable of doing that.

-Lastly, if you’re not only into air or nitrox diving but do some free diving then the upgrade is a significant improvement for you.
+Lastly, if you’re not only into air or nitrox diving but do some free diving, then the upgrade is a significant improvement for you.

-If you own a Zoop and are happy with it then don’t run out to upgrade to the Novo.
-If you’re looking for an entry-level dive computer and try to pick either the Zoop or the Zoop Novo then it’s worth the slightly higher cost to get the newer model.
+If you own a Zoop and are happy with it, then don’t run out to upgrade to the Novo.
+If you’re looking for an entry-level scuba diving computer and try to pick either the Zoop or the Zoop Novo, then it’s worth the slightly higher cost to get the newer model.